jorroll/rschedule/docs/date-adapter/README.md

 ### Standard Setup

 Before you can make use of rSchedule, you must set it up with a date adapter.
-Each of the provided date adapter packages has a `*/setup` entry point which will not only configure the date adapter for you, but also configure the rSchedule `Rule` object with all the recurrence rules.
+Each of the provided date adapter packages has a `*/setup` entry point which will not only configure the date adapter for you, but also configure the rSchedule `Rule` object with all the recurrence rules. _Note: you can only use one date adapter at a time in a project.
+Attempting to setup multiple date adapters will result in a runtime error._

 Example usage: